 Literary agent Paula Munier says a 90,000 word count is “the sweet spot for debut fiction.”
 Neither too long nor too short, this book length signals a novelist’s competency and knowledge of the publishing market to prospective agents and editors.

-Of course, rules are made to be broken, especially in literature.
+Of course, rules are made to be broken, especially in creative fields.
+(Isn’t that the point, man?)
 You may object that your 200,000-word saga is exactly as long as it needs to be.
-Perhaps so.
-Certainly, there have been hugely ambitious epics published to great acclaim.
-Just know that in a tremendously competitive marketplace, you have chosen a more perilous route up a steeper hill.
+And you might be right.
+We all know of hugely ambitious epics published to great acclaim.
+Still, know that in a tremendously competitive marketplace, it will be tougher to sell your big book—to an agent, an editor, a publisher and, finally, to readers.
+A book with a huge word count presents a more perilous trek up a steeper hill.

 Production costs and pricing may be far from your literary thoughts, but these are major concerns for book publishers.

 With a track record to back them up, established writers have greater flexibility.
 Bestselling author Caleb Carr may write novels of 250,000 words, but when you pitch your novel and offer up that number, be prepared for a glacial reception.

 A 90,000 word count signals to professionals that you know what you are doing.
 Steeper word counts may be off-putting; agents may assume you are undisciplined.
 They might jump to the conclusion that you and your novel are more trouble than they’re worth.